babel-plugin-ember-test-metadata/babel-plugin-ember-test-metadata-codemod/transforms/setup-config-with-workspaces/README.md

-# setup-config-with-in-repo-addons
+# setup-config-with-workspaces

 ## Usage

 ```
-npx babel-plugin-ember-test-metadata-codemod setup-config-with-in-repo-addons path/of/files/ or/some**/*glob.js
+npx babel-plugin-ember-test-metadata-codemod setup-config-with-workspaces path/of/files/ or/some**/*glob.js

 # or

 yarn global add babel-plugin-ember-test-metadata-codemod
-babel-plugin-ember-test-metadata-codemod setup-config-with-in-repo-addons path/of/files/ or/some**/*glob.js
+babel-plugin-ember-test-metadata-codemod setup-config-with-workspaces path/of/files/ or/some**/*glob.js
 ```

 ## Local Usage
 ```
-node ./bin/cli.js setup-config-with-in-repo-addons path/of/files/ or/some**/*glob.js
+node ./bin/cli.js setup-config-with-workspaces path/of/files/ or/some**/*glob.js
 ```

 ## Input / Output